ilang-dev/i/README.md

 2. If the fusion allows one or more dimensions of an intermediate buffer to be reused, it will _fold_ away these dimensions.
-3. And finally, if a reduction is staged under a dependent reduction over the same semantic axis, the reduction will be lowered into an online corrected form (the caveat is that this only works for supported reduction pairs, but once supported, they are composable).
+3. And finally, if a reduction is staged under a dependent reduction over the same semantic axis, the reduction will be lowered into an online-corrected form (the caveat is that this only works for supported reduction pairs, but once supported, they are composable).